clearcontainers/runtime/docs/limitations.md

 * [Other notes](#other-notes)
     * [Host `rdmsr` warnings](#host-rdmsr-warnings)

-As Intel® Clear Containers utilises Virtual Machines (VM) to enhance security and isolation of container workloads, the `cc-runtime` has a number of differences and limitations when compared with the standard Docker* runtime, `runc`.
+As Intel® Clear Containers utilizes Virtual Machines (VM) to enhance security and isolation of container workloads, the `cc-runtime` has a number of differences and limitations when compared with the standard Docker* runtime, `runc`.
 Some of these limitations have potential